How To Prepare for Oxbridge Interviews: Tips From Our Leading UK-Oxbridge Strategist

 Oxbridge interviews are predictably structured overall, but because the question contexts vary significantly, and because the inquiry process is rather open ended and fluid, candidates often find it hard to know how to prepare.

 In addition, question types and formats do tend to vary based on the programme or major you're interviewing for.
-But, don’t worry, most of the strategies we're emphasizing will apply across programmes.
+But, don’t worry, most of the strategies we're emphasising will apply across programmes.
 In other instances I'll call attention to how formats or the best preparation resources may vary based on subject matter.

 Finally, several of the recommended resources include materials aligned with specific subject areas.

-The strategies outlined below will also work on a longer or shorter time frame — though you’ll obviously need to compress your preparation activities and prioritize more diligently if you’re preparing on a very short timeline.
+The strategies outlined below will also work on a longer or shorter time frame — though you’ll obviously need to compress your preparation activities and prioritise more diligently if you’re preparing on a very short timeline.

 Fast Facts About Oxbridge Interviews